BarboraKindl/aeda_semstralka/README.md

 >
 > .env

-- into .env write this
+- into .env write this for example
 > INPUT_FILE=data.xlsx
 >
 > OUTPUT_FILE=data.csv